Sephadeus/READMEgenerator/README.md

 ## How to Contribute

-Clone the repository and made any changes you want!
+Clone the repository, reset the remote origin, and make any changes you like!

 ## Questions